UNESCO Sites in Central Asia

 State Historical and Cultural Park “Ancient Merv”

 The State Historical and Cultural Park called the “Ancient Merv” is a UNESCO World Heritage Site located near the current city of Mary.
-It is the oldest and most completely preserved of the oasis cities along the Silk Roads in Central Asia.
+It is the oldest and most completely preserved of the oasis cities along the Silk Roads in Central Asia and in the Karakum desert.

 The remains in this vast oasis span 4000 years of human history.
 A number of monuments are still visible, particularly from the last two millennia.
 The site includes also older remains of Bronze Age (2500-1200 BC) and Iron age (1200-300 BC) dwellings and the the historic urban center and the post-medieval city called Abdullah Khan Kala.